 - Have you ever visited our country?

 - What questions do you have for us?

 This is also a great game for the classroom.
 Just be sure to respect your caller’s time and keep the call short.
 Note also that you will need to have some credit on your Skype account, since international calls are not toll free.

 Here are more fun question games to play with friends.

 Skype may not be the most popular virtual meeting platform, nor the one with the fanciest features.
-Still, there are many games you can play with remote colleagues on the program, and the quality time spent with coworkers is just as meaningful.
+Still, there are many games you can play over Skype with remote colleagues, and the quality time is just as meaningful.

 Not to mention, Skype integrates with many Microsoft programs, meaning you can incorporate features like emails into peer playtime.
-Many of these Skype games also double as great remote classroom activities as well.
+Many of these Skype games also double as great remote hybrid activities as well.